Timber Pricing Reports

 The pricing data is an index based on thousands of real transactions.
 But it is an index and may not reflect the value of timber on a particular piece of land because of variations in log quality, mill location logging, trucking costs and other factors.
 Our index prices may be higher or lower than prices paid on a particular parcels.
 Index prices make a useful benchmark, enabling you to make comparisons and make trends clear.

-How recent is the data in each report?
+How recent is the data?

 How many years of trailing data are included?